20 Dec ‘Ask The CISO’ Podcast Video Interviews With F500 Chief Information Security Officers

 – Steve Morgan, Editor-in-Chief

-Cybercrime Magazine kicked off a special series of interviews with Fortune 500 and large enterprise chief information security officers (CISOs) and chief security officers (CSOs) in October.
+Cybercrime Magazine kicked off a special series of interviews with Fortune 500 and large enterprise chief information security officers (CISOs) and chief security officers (CSOs) in October of 2018.
 These battle-tested security veterans are responsible for cyber protecting the world’s largest corporations.

 How did they get started in the technology field and ultimately become a CISO?
 What does it take to be a successful security leader?
 Which cyber threats are the most challenging?
 How has the threat landscape changed over the past 5-10 years?
 Do IoT devices pose a major security threat?
 What about the cloud?
 Are cybersecurity professionals difficult to recruit and retain given the current workforce shortage?

 The only way to know the answers to these questions and others is to ask the CISO – and listen to what they have to say.
-We hope that you’ll enjoy these interviews as much as we have.
+We hope that you’ll enjoy these interviews, which concluded in December of 2019, as much as we have.
+Part II starts up in April of 2020.

 ASK THE CISO